stalker14-project/stalker-14/Content.Shared/_Stalker/AI/AI_System_Documentation.md

 11. `AIManager` parses the response, determining if it's text or a tool call, and creates an `AIResponse` record.
 12. The background task queues a `ProcessAIResponseEvent` containing the `AIResponse` back to the main game thread, targeting the specific NPC.
 13. `AINPCSystem.HandleAIResponse` receives the event on the main thread.
-14. If the `AIResponse` contains text, `AINPCSystem` calls `TryChat` -> `ChatSystem.TrySendInGameICMessage` to make the NPC speak, and updates the history with the assistant's message.
+14. If the `AIResponse` contains text, `AINPCSystem` calls `TryChat` to make the NPC speak, and updates the history with the assistant's message.
-15. If the `AIResponse` contains a tool call request, `AINPCSystem` calls `ExecuteToolCall`, which parses arguments and invokes the appropriate local method (`TryGiveItem`, `TryTakeItem`, etc.).
-The result of the tool execution is logged.
-The assistant's attempt (the tool call itself) should ideally be added to history.
+15. If the `AIResponse` contains one or more tool call requests, `AINPCSystem` calls `ExecuteToolCall` for each. `ExecuteToolCall` first checks for an `npcResponse` argument and makes the NPC speak that message immediately.
+Then, it parses the remaining arguments and invokes the appropriate local method (`TryOfferQuest`, `TryGiveItem`, `TryTakeItem`, etc.).
+The result of the tool execution is logged, and both the assistant's tool call attempt and the tool's result message are added to the history.

 ## 4. Configuration